domske/promise-js-polyfill/readme.md

 # Promise
 ## Simple Promise JavaScript Polyfill

-Just another promise polyfill for javascript.
+A simple lightweight polyfill for javascript.
 Optimized for embedded systems.
-But usable everywhere, probably.
+But usable everywhere. (probably)

 ### Description
 This is a simple polyfill for the ES6 feature [Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise).